 Over 35 is an arbitrary number

 But many health care providers I’ve interviewed point out that 35 is an arbitrary number.
 To their knowledge, there was nothing scientific about making 35 the cut-off date.

 You don’t automatically morph into a high-risk person the day after your 35th birthday.

-And we all know women in their late 30s and early 40s who are less sedentary and much healthier than women much younger than they.
+And we all know women in their late 30s and early 40s who are less sedentary and much, much healthier than women much younger than they are.

 When I sat down with two forward-thinking obstetricians and two forward-thinking certified nurse midwives in the Boston area to talk about the current state of obstetric care, I was surprised how forcefully they insisted that 35 is a meaningless number.